Holothuroid/Covella/README.md

      val moreAdvancedEra = Era given divisibleBy(4) have leapYear default standardYear

 An Era instance works like partial function.
 You can add a condition with `given` followed by `have` and the `Measurable` you want.
 You can add any number of such pairs.
 Once you are done, you may use `default` to set a default.
-Then put into a Calendar.
+Then put the era into a Calendar.

      val moreAdvancedCalendar = Calendar(moreAdvancedEra)